jokwik02/Personal-Projects/README.md

 This repository contains personal projects I created during my **Computer Science & Engineering studies** at Umeå University.
 Projects showcase skills in **C/C++, Python, Java, algorithms, and databases**.

-> Each project folder contains a README with setup instructions, examples, and screenshots.
+> Each project folder contains a README with setup instructions, and a description of the project.

 ---